TeachmanLab/mindtrails_spanish/README.md

 ## Releasing Multiple Versions of This Repo's Protocol

-In addition to releasing a primary protocol (downloaded with MTS study code) it is also possible to release protcol versions.
+In addition to releasing a primary protocol (downloaded with MTE study code) it is also possible to release protcol versions.
 To do this:

 1. Create a new Release as described above, but this time be sure to **unclick** "Set as the latest release"